theovassiliou/cipher/doc/adr/0009-keyword-cipher.md

 - Implement keyword cipherer for arbitrary alphabets
 - Implement a shift/rotate right algorithm for arbitrary alphabets
 - Standard alphabet provided is the Latin upper case characters.
-- No prepropreccessing of the keyword, i.e. no capitalisation or the lie
+- No preprocessing of the keyword, i.e. no capitalization or the lie

 ## Consequences